How do I get a Landlord’s Certificate?

 What can I do if my landlord didn’t give me a Landlord’s Certificate?

-If your landlord did not give you a Landlord’s Certificate, ask him or her to give you the Vermont Tax Department Landlord’s Certificate: Form LC-142.
+If your landlord did not give you a Landlord’s Certificate, ask the landlord to give you the Vermont Tax Department Landlord’s Certificate: Form LC-142.
 Your landlord is required to give it to you.

-The Vermont Tax Department could fine your landlord $200 if he or she refuses to give you your Landlord’s Certificate or gives you a certificate with the wrong information on it.
+The Vermont Tax Department could fine your landlord $200 if he or she refuses to give you your Landlord’s Certificate.

 My landlord gave me the Landlord’s Certificate, but it’s wrong.
 What can I do?